iterative/dvc.org/content/docs/command-reference/init.md

 directories up to the root to find `.git`).
 This options does not affect any config files, `.dvc` directory is created the same way as in the default mode.
-This way multiple DVC projects (including nested ones) could be initialized in a single Git repository providing isolation and granular project management.
+This way multiple DVC projects (including nested ones) could be initialized in a single Git repository providing isolation and independent project management.

 #### When is this useful?

-`--subdir` is mostly used in the scenario of a [monorepo](https://en.wikipedia.org/wiki/Monorepo), but also can be used in other workflows when such isolation and/or advanced granularity is needed.
+`--subdir` is mostly used in the scenario of a [monorepo](https://en.wikipedia.org/wiki/Monorepo), but also can be used in other workflows when such pattern is needed.

 Let's imagine we have an existing Git repository that is split into sub-projects (monorepo).
 In this case `dvc init --subdir` can be run in one or many